 A Rhetorical Analysis on Shaw’s Rise in Gentrification

-The latest news in metropolitan cities, like Washington DC, is the concept of gentrification.
-While most may not understand the phenomenon, journalists have dominated the conversation by addressing its social and economic implications.
-While this method may seem reasonable, journalists have oversimplified the phenomenon to one term, gentrification.
+The latest news in metropolitan cities, like Washington D.C., is the concept of gentrification.
+While most may not understand the phenomena, journalists have dominated the conversation by addressing its social and economic implications.
+While this method may seem reasonable, journalists have oversimplified the phenomena to one term, gentrification.
 Journalists covering the topic have essentially disregarded a conversation urban-planning scholars have been having for the last four decades, resulting in an appeal to emotion by journalists.
-Gentrification has come to be a non-dimensional term that excludes the tangible underlying issues such as economic injustices in the neighborhood.
-By rhetorically analyzing two eateries and their menus on O Street and a formal Washington DC travel website, in addition to applying Schindler’s method of architectural exclusion, I conclude that gentrification cannot be considered a natural phenomenon, but a multidimensional complexity.
+Ultimately leading to the failure of acknowledging the underlying issue, and essentially providing a one size fits all blanket solution by labeling it gentrification.
+A complex concept simplified to one word is injustice to people directly affected by this phenomena, and for society to understand for human beings to normalize it and one day historicize it.

-By applying Schindler’s method of architectural exclusion, I explore two local eateries in the Shaw and their menus, along with exploring the accessibility to public transportation in the area.
+Applying Schindler’s method of architectural exclusion I explore local eateries and their menus, along with exploring the accessibility to public transportation in the area.
 To do so, I rhetorically analyze the way Shaw is marketing economic turn around and shift in demographics using Washington DC’s official travel website.
 Using the travel website, I explore the rhetorical techniques in Shaw’s gastronomy culture–and how it is being used to appeal to both tourists and young, affluent professionals.
-In an effort to explore the phenomenon of gentrification more I analyze where this phenomenon may be headed.
+To explore the phenomena of gentrification I then further my understanding of where this phenomena may be headed.
 To conclude, I apply Schindler’s method of architectural exclusion to Shaw’s neighborhood, furthering my understanding of the neighborhoods physical barriers and accessibility.

 Economic Turn Around & Shift in Demographics

 Washington DC’s official travel website has an interactive web page for each neighborhood in the district including Shaw.
-The website’s target audience are both tourists visiting the district, and up and coming working class professionals interested in immersing themselves in the District’s culture.
-The travel website provides the uniqueness of each DC neighborhood including the activities, events, and gastronomy culture each neighborhood has to offer.
+The website’s target audience are both tourists visiting the district, and new working class professionals residents interested in immersing themselves in the District’s culture, and it The travel website provides the uniqueness of each DC neighborhood including the activities, events, and gastronomy culture each neighborhood has to offer.

 Figure 1.
 Washington DC’s official travel website: Shaw’s neighborhood web page discusses the area’s rich African-American history during the roaring 1920s, and its current gastronomy, music, arts, and night-scene culture.

-The creators of the website are rhetorical strategists, because they are particular on how they want Shaw to be marketed and perceived.
-For those who are unfamiliar with the area, and solely rely on DC’s travel website will perhaps never know the role Shaw played during the civil rights movement and DC’s crack epidemic.
-In fact, Shaw’s webpage romanticizes the area’s rich African-American history during the roaring 1920s, which implies the area once had its epoch of glory but has since faltered.
-This may explain why the website uses phrases including, “. ..
-Rapidly developing downtown zone.” (“Shaw” 1).
-The website also fails to mention why the area has become a tourist attraction in less than a decade or what economic, political, and social forces led to its “revitalization.”
-Only mentioning the area’s rich early African American history implies a decline in the area’s cultural richness and prosperity during the 1930s-2000s.
+The creators of the website were rhetorical strategists and were particular on how they wanted Shaw to be marketed and perceived.
+For those who are unfamiliar with the area and solely rely on the website will never know the role Shaw played during the civil rights movement and DC’s crack epidemic.
+In fact, Shaw’s webpage romanticizes the area’s rich African-American history during the roaring 1920s, which implies the area once had its epoch of glory but has since faltered which may explain why the website uses phrases including, “… Rapidly developing downtown zone.”
+(Shaw, 2017).
+The website also fails to mention why the area has become a tourist attraction in less than a decade or what forces led to its “revitalization.”
+Only mentioning the area’s rich early African American history implies a decline in the area’s cultural richness and prosperity during the 1950s-2000s.

 Figure 2.
 Between the intersection of 7th St NW & Q St NW, Washington, DC 20001.
 Two different eateries– (the left) representing the restaurants receiving reviews, ratings, and website attention; (the right) representing the affordable to go fried food eatery.

 “Hot tables include Espita Mezcaleria for inventive southern Mexican cuisine, The Dabney for Mid-Atlantic seafood and southern sides cooked over a wood fire, The Red Hen for wood-fired Italian cuisine in a rustic, homey environment and Thally Restaurant, a laid-back New American concept with a homespun soda operation.”
-(Shaw)
+(Shaw, 2017).

-Tiki Seafoods’ one and only menu is a tri-fold carry out pamphlet offering six various categories– “Chicken Wings, Beverages, Breakfast, Sandwiches, Sandwiches & Subs, Specials, and Side Orders.”
+Tiki Seafoods’ one and only menu is a tri-fold carry out a pamphlet which offers six different categories– “Chicken Wings, Beverages, Breakfast, Sandwiches, Sandwiches & Subs, Specials, and Side Orders.”
 Unlike Dacha Beer Garden’s 5 categories– “Appetizers”, “Brats”, “Skewers”, “Entrees”, and “Slides”.
-Tik’s tri-fold pamphlet has an orange checkerboard accenting its borders with food caricatures, including double-decker burger, french fries, root beer float, eggs, and bacon.
+Tik’s tri-fold pamphlet has an orange checkerboard accenting its borders with food caricatures, including double-decker burger, french fries, rootbeer float, eggs, and bacon.
 The cheapest priced item is a small beverage for .85 cents, and the most expensive item is ten pieces of chicken wings for $8.
-Hamburgers on Tiki’s menus are $2.39, however, compared to Dacha Beer Garden a hamburger is not only $15, but it refers to the exact food item as a beef burger, not a hamburger.
+Hamburgers on Tiki’s menus are $2.39, however, compared to Dacha Beer Garden a hamburger is not only $15, but it also not called a hamburger not a beef burger.
 The cheapest items on Dacha Beer Garden’s can be found under the “Sides” category for $5.
-Moreover, the Dacha Beer Garden’s background is an attractive woman’s face with short hair, who looks like she stepped out of the roaring 1920s.
+Also, the Dacha Beer Garden’s background is an attractive woman’s face with short hair, who looks like she stepped out of the roaring 1920s.
 The background is identical to the iconic mural on the side of Dacha Beer Garden’s brick building.
 The aesthetics of Dacha Beer Garden’s menu elegantly uses a bright cherry red to highlight the five categories, additional fees, and traditional daily events.
 The prices in Dacha Beer Garden menu are whole numbers, while Tiki Seafood’s menu has low and estimated prices.
 Both establishments are right across the street from one another, but each establishment addresses two different audiences.
 For instance, Dacha Beer Garden has more healthy options and is pricier compared to Tiki Seafood.
 The economic disparity struck me, considering the two eatery establishments are across the street from each other.
-Clearly Dacha Beer Garden seeks to attract new residents and exclude former residents used to affordable prices from restaurants such as Tiki Seafoods.

 Where is this Phenomenon headed?

 During my visit to Shaw, I walked on V Street, currently the home to many new restaurants and apartment complexes, and I saw visible evidence of the change that has occurred in Shaw.
 While there I observed the tension between local natives and newcomers/tourists as they were exiting a restaurant with take-out containers in their hands.
 The young group of affluent professionals coming from Dacha Beer Garden were walking down the street passing a group of older African-Americans folk sitting on the sidewalk.
 As I was walking by, I was inclined on recording the encounter, once I heard an older black gentleman with a “Seals,” discussing how he is treated unfairly as a black veteran, and how much change Shaw has undergone since the 90’s.
-As soon as he mentioned the 90s, I connected the dots, because in 1991 the Green line was established, and for the very first time, Shaw had its own metro stop, which allowed the once isolated area to be easily connected to different neighborhoods in different wards (History 4).
-Not only were they connected to surrounding neighborhoods it allowed Shaw to gain economic productivity.
+As soon as he mentioned the 90s, I connected the dots, because in 1991 the Green line was established, and for the very first time, Shaw had its own metro stop, which allowed the once isolated area to be easily connected to different neighborhoods in different wards.

 Figure 6.
-Courtesy of the Greater Washington the image above depicts an animated slide show of DC’s Metro before the Green-Line.
+Courtesy of the Greater Greater Washington the image above depicts an animated slide show of D.C.’s Metro before the Green-Line.